Virtual Reality in Travel: 9 Applications for Tours, Destinations & Activities

 Let’s have a look at a few more noteworthy campaigns where destinations have used VR to add value to the traveler.

-Canadian ski-resort Whistler has created a virtual tour of its city, where we can have a look around and get an insight what’s on offer in this small little village.
+Canadian ski-resort Whistler has created a virtual tour of its city, where we can have a look around and get an insight into what’s on offer in this small little village.

 Visit Dubai has done a similar thing across the whole of Dubai with the help of famous runner Mo Farah.